-Are you looking to learn about temperature blankets or are ready to make one?
-If so, you can crochet a keepsake blanket with this crochet temperature blanket guide for beginners.
+Are you looking to learn about making temperature blankets or are ready to start one now?
+If so, you can crochet a keepsake blanket with this complete crochet temperature blanket guide for beginners.

 Below, I’ll go over how to crochet a temperature blanket step by step and then show you some examples of free crochet temperature blankets, so you can get a good idea about what yours may look like.